lorenzflow/robust-moa/README.md

 ## Running Defenses

-To run defenses on a set of already generated references run the following command:
+To run defenses on a set of already generated references run the `defend.py` scrript.
+For example, the following command will run the Cluster&Filter defense using kmeans and openai's embedding model:

 ```python
   python defend.py \